nbalduzzi/adidas-challenge-email-service/README.md

 1. This service mocked by returning `randomly boolean` on sent mail success or fail status, `waiting 2 seconds` before response.

-2. For the `e2e tests` the required token was handled on the same test file signing the jwt with the secret inside `.env.test` file because i didn't implement a Token Deliver API.
+2. The `e2e tests` was disabled and will fail if are executed because is all mocked and i i didn't implement a Token Deliver API.
 I did this in order to follow the challenge instructions where asking to me for `3 microservices` and i don't know if i can create more services than asked to me.

-3. The expectation for e2e emails tests is only on `Content-Type` because i return a `random response` for challenge purpose.

 ## Security